-B. Employees may not Ddirectly or indirectly coerceing, attempting to coerce, or commanding a state or local officer or employee to pay, lend, or
+B. Employees may not Delirectly or indirectly coerceing, attempting to coerce, or commanding a state or local officer or employee to pay, lend, or contribute anything of value to any party, committee, organization, agency, or person for political purposes.

 3. Elected Office, Commission or Board Service